qfpl/blog/content/posts/mtl_motivations.md

 # WriterT

-WriterT gives us a way to collect data during our program that we can't access in our program but we can have it once we've run our program.
-It's kind of like a logger in you can emit things to the set of things that have been emitted as your program runs, but it is not like a logger in that there is no logging to a console or any other side effect during your program.
-It's more like an append-only collection that you can access once everything is done than it is a logging framework.
+WriterT gives us a way to collect data during our program that we can't access until our WriterT program is complete.
+It's kind of like a logger in the sense that you can emit things to the set of things that have been emitted as your program runs, but it is not like a logger in that there is no logging to a console or any other side effect during your program.
+It's more like an append-only hidden collection than it is a logging framework.

 Lets change our program so that we log out each step.
 This is a super contrived example and you probably shouldn't use Writer this way, but it shows Writer and also stacking the transformers deeper.